Jean Bodin: Les Six livres de la République

 The structure of the earlier books has been described as Ramist in structure.
 Book VI contains astrological and numerological reasoning.
 Bodin invoked Pythagoras in discussing justice and in Book IV used ideas related to the Utopia of Thomas More.
 The use of language derived from or replacing Niccolò Machiavelli's città (Latin civitas) as political unit (French cité or ville) is thoughtful; Bodin introduced republic (French république, Latin respublica) as a term for matters of public law (the contemporary English rendering was commonweal(th)).
 Bodin, although he referred to Tacitus, was not writing here in the tradition of classical republicanism.
 The Ottoman Empire is analysed as a "seigneurial monarchy".
 The Republic of Venice is not accepted in the terms of Gasparo Contarini: it is called an aristocratic constitution, not a mixed one, with a concentric structure, and its apparent stability was not attributable to the form of government.

 The ideas in the Six livres on the importance of climate in the shaping of a people's character were also influential, finding a prominent place in the work of Giovanni Botero (1544–1617) and later in Baron de Montesquieu's (1689–1755) climatic determinism.
 Based on the assumption that a country's climate shapes the character of its population, and hence to a large extent the most suitable form of government, Bodin postulated that a hereditary monarchy would be the ideal regime for a temperate nation such as France.
 This power should be "sovereign", i.e., not be subject to any other branch, though to some extent limited by institutions like the high courts (Parlement) and representative assemblies (États).
 Above all, the monarch is "responsible only to God", that is, must stand above confessional factions.

+In 1581, his Apologie de René Herpin pour la République de Jean Bodin, written under the pseudonym of René Herpin, was published as a response to critics.

-The work soon became widely known.
+The Six livres soon became widely known.
 Gaspar de Anastro made a Spanish translation in 1590.
 Richard Knolles put together an English translation (1606); this was based on the 1586 Latin version, but in places follows other versions.
 It appeared under the title The Six Bookes of a Common-weale.